VISA GUIDE

 What it is

-US Consulates and USCIS require that the capital you invest in the E-2 enterprise comes from a lawful source.
+U.S. consulates and USCIS require that the capital you invest in the E-2 enterprise comes from a lawful source.
 This means you must prove that the funds were obtained through legitimate means such as employment income, business profits, property sales, inheritance, or gifts.
-The government wants to ensure the money is not connected to illegal activities such as fraud, corruption, or money laundering.
+The government wants to ensure the money is not connected to illegal activity such as fraud, corruption, or money laundering.

 Documentation you need